ramiabdu/Sentineloops/README.md

 ## Why this project exists

-The goal is to build a serious portfolio-grade system that demonstrates:
+The goal is to build a serious portfolio grade system that demonstrates:
 - clean architecture
-- security-minded backend design
+- security minded backend design
 - scalable scanner/plugin foundations
 - observable async workflows
 - infrastructure awareness
 - strong documentation and developer ownership

-The project scope and 30-day roadmap are based on the supplied SentinelOps specification and GitHub fire plan.
+The project scope and 30 day roadmap are based on the supplied SentinelOps specification.

 ## Day 1 outcome